sanchitkalra/cs-f111/README.md

     is the same as
     ```c
         void someFunction(); // the function is only being declared here, hence the parameters themselves may be omitted

         int main() {

+            someFunction(arg1, arg2);

+            return 0;
+        }

+        void someFunction(int arg1, int arg2) { // data types of parameters need to be defined where the function is being defined
+            // do something
+        }
+    ```
+    is the same as
+    ```c
+        void someFunction(int, int); // the function is only being declared here, hence specifying only the data types of the parameters is sufficient too

+        int main() {